Grimeton Radio Station: History

 After careful calculations, the station was located in Grimeton, on the southwest coast of Sweden nearest North America, which allowed good radio wave propagation conditions over the North Atlantic to America, and also Norway, Denmark, and Scotland.
 The site was purchased in autumn 1922, construction began by the end of the year, and the station was finished in 1924.
 Two 200 kilowatt Alexanderson alternators were installed, to allow maintenance to be performed on one without interrupting radio traffic.

 To achieve daytime communication over such long distances, transoceanic stations took advantage of an earth-ionosphere waveguide mechanism which required them to transmit at frequencies in the very low frequency (VLF) range below 30 kHz.
 Radio transmitters required extremely large antennas to radiate these long waves efficiently.
-The Grimeton station had a huge multiply-tuned flattop antenna 1.9 km (1.2 miles) long consisting of twelve (later reduced to eight) wires supported on six 127 m (380 foot) high steel towers, fed at one end by vertical feeder wires extending up from the transmitter building.
-The station started operation in 1924, transmitting radiotelegraphy traffic with the callsign SAQ on a wavelength of about 18000 m, later changed to 17442 m, to RCA's receiving station in Riverhead, New York.
+The Grimeton station was equipped with a huge multiple-tuned flattop antenna 2.2 km (1.3 miles) long consisting of twelve (later reduced to eight) wires supported on six 127 m (417 foot) high steel towers, fed at one end by vertical feeder wires extending up from the transmitter building.
+The station started operation on 1 December 1924, transmitting radiotelegraphy traffic with the callsign SAQ on a wavelength of about 18000 m, later changed to 17440 m, to RCA's receiving station in Riverhead, New York.
 It immediately took over 95% of the Swedish telegram traffic to the United States.

 The Alexanderson alternator technology was becoming obsolete even as it was installed.
 Vacuum tube electronic oscillator transmitters, which used the triode vacuum tube invented by Lee De Forest in 1907, replaced most pre-electronic transmitters in the early 1920s.
 However the large capital investment in an alternator transmitter caused owners to keep these huge behemoths in use long after they were technologically obsolete.
-By the mid-1930s most transatlantic communication had switched to short waves, and, beginning in 1938, vacuum tube shortwave transmitters were installed in the main building, using dipole and rhombic antennas in a neighbouring field.
+By the mid-1930s most transatlantic communication had switched to short wave transmissions, and, beginning in 1938, vacuum tube shortwave transmitters were installed in the main building, using dipole and rhombic antennas in a neighbouring field.
 The Alexanderson alternator found a second use as a naval transmitter to communicate with submarines, as VLF frequencies can penetrate a short distance into seawater.

 During the Second World War 1939–1945, the station experienced a heyday, when it was one of Scandinavia's gateways to the outside world.
 Underwater communication cable connections had once again been quickly severed by nations at war and the radiotelegraphy transmissions were a link to the outside world.
 Several new transmitters were therefore added to the station.
 As users during the war included the Swedish Ministry for Foreign Affairs and various embassies and legations, the radio station’s transmissions were subject to interception by signals intelligence operations such as the British Y service.